electronics10/MLAO2/README.md

 # Machine Learning Assisted-Genetic Algorithm
 ## Introduction
+This project aims to provide a flexible automated solution for designing dual band (may be easily extended by altering the fitness calculation method) planar antennas.
+The whole optimization process is automated by utilizing Python scripts to control CST Studio Suite® 2025 (2023 is also valid).
+Genetic algorithm (BPSO is another possible method and may be adopted in the future) is used to optimize the antenna topology.
+The antenna topogy will gradually evolve from a arbitrary design to a spec-satisfying design.
+The design region of the antenna topology is a pixelated rectangular area with user-defined length, width, height, fineness, and position.
+This project can be easily integrated with any CST simulation files by directly drawing the design region at the user-defined location in the files.
+Machine learning-based surrogate model can be used to accelerate the genetic algortihm optimization process by roughly 10~15% faster in average (optional).

 ---
 ## Setup
 Before running the code, ensure you have the following installed: